 Will you continue the regular two monthly appointment system as we move forward?

-In present situation, what should I do if I notice sudden change in my sight?
+In the present situation, what should I do if I notice sudden change in my sight?

 Why is Lucentis more often used than Eylea and are there any other drugs that can be used and how do you decide which is best for each patient